hidem1129-oss/Modular-Factory-System/README.md

 The system is designed around a distributed I²C node architecture.

 Each physical module exposes status, command, and feedback values through a register-based interface.

-The host-side software monitors these nodes, records state transitions, and visualizes the results.
+Host-side orchestration coordinates the physical process through the common register interface.

+Separate monitoring software observes exposed node states and feedback, persists selected records to SQLite, and Grafana visualizes the stored historical data.

 See also:
 - [`Docs/System_Architecture/`](./Docs/System_Architecture/)